nocarryr/cyndilib/README.rst

 cyndilib is licensed under the MIT license.
 See included `LICENSE`_ file.

-NDI® is a registered trademark of NewTek, Inc. Its associated license information can be found in `libndi_licenses.rst`_.
+NDI® is a registered trademark of Vizrt NDI AB.
+Its associated license information can be found in `libndi_licenses.txt`_.

 ⚠ Distribution Considerations ⚠